 We quickly checked-in with Adobe, gave the car a once over and were pulling up the GPS in no-time to see where we were headed.
 Our heading was Northwest, up Highway 1 and over to Highway 722 to Los Chorros Park.

-We traveled about 90 minutes and arrived, albeit a few missed turns, arrived at our destination.
+We traveled about 90 minutes and, albeit a few missed turns, arrived at our destination.
 The Los Chorros waterfalls.
 We were surprised that when we pulled up, it didn’t look like much of a park at all.
 The sign was merely faded to almost the point where you couldn’t read it anymore.

-The “park” is really just a farmer’s house carved out in the hillside.
-The faded signs were deceiving, this place was beautiful.
+The “park” is really just a local family farm carved out in the hillside.
+The faded signs at the entrance were deceiving, this place was beautiful.
 We slowly drove up the rocky dirt road and were pleasantly greeted by a man who had to be 90 years old.
 The man motioned for us to keep coming and directed us past him.
 Hopefully this meant we were at the right place.
 Sure enough, we saw another man directing traffic and others parked on top of the hill.
 He didn’t speak any English and I must’ve done a decent job on my Spanish lessons before I left the US because I understood what he was saying enough to get us on our way.
 He directed us down a path and I think he said go left at the fork..

 Left at the fork in the path, just past the big tree, before the other big tree…wait, what?